kingluddite/web-dev-notes/css/compass/01-compass-overview.md

 ### Compass watch

-* make sure you are inside your compass project directory
+* Make sure you are inside your compass project directory

 ```
 $ compass watch